-Maine Registry of Certified Nursing Assistants (CNA Registry)
+Maine Registry of Certified Nursing Assistants & Direct Care Workers (CNA Registry)

-To get on the Maine Registry, you must be able to provide official documentation of formal CNA training that meets Maine’s Rules and Regulations, whether for immediate placement on the Registry or completing the Bridge Testing Process.
-If you can’t do this, you will need to successfully complete an approved 180-hr CNA course before you can be placed on the Registry.
-(Maine and federal laws do allow you to work as a CNA for up to 4 months in a long-term care facility while you are fulfilling the requirements for getting on the Registry.
+To be placed on the Maine CNA Registry, you must be able to provide official documentation of formal CNA training that meets Maine’s Rules and Regulations, whether for immediate placement on the Registry or for completing the Bridge Testing Process.
+If you cannot meet either of these, you will need to successfully complete an approved 180-hour CNA training course before you can be placed on the CNA Registry.

-Lists those CNAs who, through training, competency testing, and clinical work experience, meet the federal and state requirements to work as Certified Nursing Assistants in Maine.
+The CNA Registry lists CNAs who, through training, competency testing and clinical work experience, meet the federal and state requirements to work as a Certified Nursing Assistant in the state of Maine.

 - Respond to inquiries